 Impact measurement company Socialsuite – based in Melbourne but with a global footprint – has crunched the data on the impact of COVID-19 on the community.
 Using information from hundreds of organisations, their April and May 2020 summaries found high levels of stress and anxiety, concerns about finances and reliable information, and the need for greater emotional and employer support.
 Their free assessment tool allows organisations to benchmark themselves.

-Infoxchange is the “technology for social justice” social enterprise behind the search app Ask Izzy, which is used by vulnerable people to seek housing, food, health, and other support.
-Their analysis of anonymous search data showed a massive spike during the pandemic’s early phase, with queries around food and emergency relief triggering the highest demand.
+Infoxchange is also the “technology for social justice” behind search app Ask Izzy, used by vulnerable people to seek housing, food, health, and other support.
+Their analysis of search data showed a massive spike during the pandemic’s early phase.

 A COVID-19 economic analysis drawing on demographic, economics, housing and population research using local area profiles.
 The analysis looks at some common themes particularly the disproportionate impact on women and younger workers, the need for an extension to the federal government’s support packages.
 It also shows how to see which industries and residents have been impacted in specific local areas.